 Without your gums to hold your teeth in place, your smile would be nonexistent.
 Healthy gums are the first step to complete oral health.

-Gum disease, sometimes called periodontal disease, is one of the leading causes of tooth loss, and the bacteria that cause this dental disease have been linked to serious health problems such as heart problems, poor circulation leading to diabetic concerns, strokes, premature and low birth weight babies and even cancer.
-When we treat gum disease, our concern is for your overall health, not just your teeth.
-Even with all the advancement in prevention, 70% of adults still have some form of gum disease present in their mouth.
-For this reason we always do a thorough evaluation so we can prescribe the right level of cleaning.
+Gum disease, sometimes called periodontal disease, is one of the leading causes of tooth loss, and the bacteria that cause this dental disease have been linked to serious health problems, such as heart problems, poor circulation that can lead to diabetic concerns, strokes, premature and low birth weight babies and even cancer.
+When we provide gum disease treatment, our concern is for your overall health, not just your teeth.
+Even with all the advancements in prevention, 70% of adults still have some form of gum disease present in their mouth.
+For this reason, we always do a thorough evaluation so we can prescribe the right level of cleaning.
 To find out more about cleaning levels, scroll down to read the article below.

 One of the first steps in cleaning and healing your gums is to remove the bacterial buildup.
 If we detect a gum infection, we will apply an antibiotic solution directly into the pocket after it’s been cleaned to promote healing.
 We might feel that it is necessary to prescribe a course of oral antibiotics to further combat the infection.
 Once the source of periodontal infection has been removed, your gums will begin to heal, and tighten around your teeth.

 Let us help you keep your gums, teeth and body healthy!

 It’s Not Just a Tooth Cleaning